Simonrazer/comp4me/README.md

 optional Dependencies:
     ccache - command needs to be avaivable, for Linux just download the bin (https://ccache.dev/download.html), extract it, and place it in /bin

+## Take a look at the wiki!
+The [wiki](https://github.com/Simonrazer/comp4me/wiki/Quickstart) has a quick-start layed out.
+This Readme is soon to be replaced.

 ## Usage:
 Place this tool's files anywhere you like, but don't sepperate the present files.
 You may create Symbolic Links to the folder containing them.